vivek0240/gplayforAndroid/Advanced-Features-and-Options.md

 ## Configuring your installation
-By default (without a config file), the installation script will first install all previously installed Google Apps and then install every app in the GApps package that is installed.
-In addition, the installation will remove stock apps that are replaced by the installed GApps.
+By default (without a config file), the installation script will first remove all previously installed Google Apps and then install every app that is to be installed from the GApps package .
+In addition, the installation will remove the stock apps that are replaced by their GApp-counterpart, unless configured not to.
 There are several options available to alter and extend this behaviour.

 ### Downsizing

 You can transform any GApps package into one of its "little brothers" by adding one of the following keywords to your gapps-config.
-This will transform ALL INSTALLER BEHAVIOUR (including default removals AND applications available for install) -- effectively turning it into the smaller GApps package. **[TODO: Add here whether or not you can still use other entries in the config file] **
+This will transform ALL INSTALLER BEHAVIOUR (including default removals AND applications available for install) -- effectively turning it into the smaller GApps package. **[TODO: Add here whether or not you can still use other entries in the config file after downsizing] **

 Valid keyword options are: